dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

       - [Haeccity](https://en.wikipedia.org/wiki/Haecceity)

 - connections to some of the above and [Gestalt](https://en.wikipedia.org/wiki/Gestalt_psychology)

+### Of Words and Actions: Sociophysical Momentum of Socioepistemics

 - information and knowledge created by the effects of actions vs that created as a result of words. some information created as a result